 In a medium bowl, combine pecans and sugar, using your fingertips to thoroughly mix; set aside.
 Line a baking sheet with a Silpat (French nonstick baking mat) or parchment paper; set aside.

 Lightly dust work surface with flour.
-Place two sheets (one box) of puff pastry on the work surface one on top of the other.
-Using a rolling pin, adhere the two pieces of the puff pastry together.
+Place 2 sheets (one box) of puff pastry on the work surface one on top of the other.
+Using a rolling pin, adhere the 2 pieces of the puff pastry together.
 Continue rolling puff pastry until it is very thin, slightly less than 1/8 inch thick.
 Using a pastry wheel or a sharp knife, cut the puff pastry into a 13-inch round, reserving scraps for decorating.

-Place the Brie in the center of the puff pastry.
-Top the Brie with pecan mixture, spreading to within 1/2 inch of the edge of the cheese.
+Place the brie in the center of the puff pastry.
+Top the brie with pecan mixture, spreading to within 1/2 inch of the edge of the cheese.
 Be sure to remove any sugar or nuts from the puff pastry, as they may cause holes to form during baking.
-Fold puff pastry up and over Brie to enclose.
-The center of the Brie will not be completely covered with pastry.
+Fold puff pastry up and over brie to enclose.
+The center of the brie will not be completely covered with pastry.
 Transfer to prepared baking sheet.

 In a small bowl, combine egg yolk and cream to make an egg wash.
 Cut reserved scraps of puff pastry into decorative shapes.
-Using a pastry brush, gently brush the decorative shapes with the egg wash, and adhere to wrapped Brie.
-Brush the wrapped Brie evenly with the egg wash.
+Using a pastry brush, gently brush the decorative shapes with the egg wash, and adhere to wrapped brie.
+Brush the wrapped brie evenly with the egg wash.
 Transfer to refrigerator and chill for at least 30 minutes and up to overnight.

 Preheat oven to 400 degrees.
-Bake Brie until golden brown and puffed, about 30 minutes.
+Bake brie until golden brown and puffed, about 30 minutes.
 Reduce oven temperature to 350 degrees and bake until dark golden brown, 25 to 35 minutes more.